Lightning-AI/pytorch-lightning/docs/source-pytorch/advanced/model_parallel/model_parallel.rst

 * Due to high distributed communication between devices, if running on a slow network/interconnect, the training might be much slower than expected and then it's up to you to determince the tradeoff here.

-Cutting-edge and experimental strategies
+Cutting-edge and Experimental Strategies
 ========================================

-TODO
+Cutting-edge Lightning strategies are being developed by third-parties outside of Lightning.

-:doc:`Colossal-AI Strategy <./colossalai>`
+If you want to be the first to try the latest and greatest experimental features for model-parallel training, check out the :doc:`Colossal-AI Strategy <./colossalai>` integration.

 ----